Mattress Budget Calculator

 Frequently Asked Questions

-How much should I spend on a mattress based on my income?
+How much should I spend on a mattress based on my income in 2025?

 Generally, allocate 1-4% of your annual income to mattress purchases.
 Conservative buyers should aim for 1-2%, moderate investors 2-3%, and those prioritizing sleep quality 3-4% or more.
 Your financial stability, debt levels, and sleep health needs influence the specific percentage.